hmlimkokhoe/React-Redux-Tutorials/readme.md

 # redux-demo
 This is a demonstration of the `redux thunk` middleware in a single JS file.
 The middleware is added to store, so that we can perform asynchronous operations such as API calls.

-This project explains the concepts of Redux in a short and concise manner.
+This project explains the core concepts of Redux in a short and concise manner.

 ## How to run
 1. Go to directory: `cd redux-demo`